thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `vectorizer` can be either "TFIDF" or "fastText".
 Default is "TFIDF".
  * `fastText_dim` number of dimensions to keep after doing a UMAP reduction.
 This can speed up the computation somewhat, but with reduced precision.
 And computing the UMAP projection is in itself an additional slow step.
 Default is `None`.
 The original number of dimension is 300.
+ * `fastText_lang` language of the fastText model to load or download.
+Default is "en".
+ * `fastText_model_name` name of the fastText model to load.
+Bypasses fastText_lang.
+Useful if you created a smaller fastText model.
+Default is None.
  * `TFIDF_dim` the number of dimension to keep using [SVD](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html).
 Default is `100`, you cannot disable dimension reduction for TF_IDF because that would result in a sparse matrix.
  * `TFIDF_red_algo` specify the dimension reduction algorithm used for TFIDF.
 Can be either "SVD" or "UMAP", can't be disabled.
 Default is "SVD".
 In case of error using UMAP, SVD will be used.
  * `TFIDF_stopw_lang` a list of languages used to construct a list of stop words (i.e. words that will be ignored).
 Default is `["english", "french"]`.